 The dimensions of diversity

-The Diversity Charter brings together seven dimensions of diversity that are most closely associated with an individual's personality: Age, ethnic origin & nationality, gender & gender identity, physical & mental abilities, religion & belief, sexual orientation and social background.
+The Diversity Charter bundles seven diversity dimensions that are most closely linked to an individual's personality: Age, migration history & nationality, gender & gender identity, physical & mental abilities, religious & ideological beliefs, sexual orientation and social background.

 In addition to these core dimensions, external dimensions such as income and professional experience are also relevant.
-In contrast to the core dimensions of diversity, these are significantly more changeable.
-The holistic nature of diversity and intersectionality, i.e. the interaction of several identity characteristics, must be taken into account.
+In contrast to the core dimensions of diversity, these are much more changeable.
+The holistic nature of diversity as well as intersectionality, i.e. the interaction of several identity characteristics, must be taken into account.

 Dimensions of diversity